roboto-ai/roboto-lerobot-actions/README.md

 # Roboto LeRobot Actions

-This repository contains Roboto Actions and example code demonstrating the interoperability between [LeRobot datasets](https://huggingface.co/docs/lerobot/lerobot-dataset-v3) and the [Roboto](https://www.roboto.ai/) platform.
+This repository contains example Roboto Actions demonstrating the interoperability between [LeRobot datasets](https://huggingface.co/docs/lerobot/lerobot-dataset-v3) and the [Roboto](https://www.roboto.ai/) platform.

 ## Overview

 LeRobot is an open-source framework for robotics machine learning that defines its own dataset format.
-This repository showcases how to integrate LeRobot datasets with Roboto's data management and processing platform through custom Actions.
+This repository provides **example implementations** showing how you can integrate LeRobot datasets with Roboto's data management and processing platform through custom Actions.
+These examples demonstrate patterns for loading, processing, and enriching LeRobot datasets stored in Roboto using the Actions Platform.

 ## Actions

 ### Enrich LeRobot Dataset With Derived Data

-An example Roboto Action that demonstrates how to:
+**An example Roboto Action** that demonstrates one approach to adding features to LeRobot datasets stored in Roboto.
+This example shows how to:
 - Load LeRobot datasets from Roboto storage
-- Process and enrich dataset features with derived data
+- Process and compute derived features from existing dataset data
+- Use LeRobot's native `add_features` API to create enriched datasets
-- Create new Roboto datasets with the enriched results
+- Upload the enriched results back to Roboto as new datasets

-This action adds an `action_observation_difference` feature to LeRobot datasets, computing the element-wise difference between action and observation state vectors for each frame.
+In this specific example, the action adds an `action_observation_difference` feature to LeRobot datasets by computing the element-wise difference between action and observation state vectors for each frame.
+This pattern can be adapted to add any custom features or transformations to your LeRobot datasets.

 See the [action-specific README](./enrich-lerobot-dataset/README.md) for detailed setup and usage instructions.

-## Prerequisites

-- [Docker](https://docs.docker.com/get-docker/) for building and running action images
-- [Roboto CLI](https://github.com/roboto-ai/roboto-python-sdk/tree/main?tab=readme-ov-file#install-roboto) for deploying actions to the Roboto platform
-- Python 3.10 or higher

 ## Resources